isomeric/isomer/README.rst

 ⚓ Navigation (Hackerfleet) modules
 -----------------------------------

-We primarily focused on navigation tools, so these are currently the 'more usable' modules.
+Originating as a Hackerfleet project, we primarily focused on navigation tools, early on, so these are currently the 'more usable' modules.

 They are far from complete, see the WiP list below.

 *Obligatory Warning*: **Do not use for navigational purposes!**